nchan0154/nicchan.me-v2/src/content/pages/services.md

 ## Reasons to hire me

 - In my 8+ years of providing web development services, I've successfully completed projects for **clients of all sizes**, ranging from one-person businesses to multinational corporations.
-I've worked with people of various levels of technical knowledge, ranging from agencies to in-house tech/marketing teams to new founders.
+I've worked with people with various levels of technical knowledge, including agencies, in-house tech/marketing teams and new founders.

 - **I don't need fully completed designs to work.** I'm happy to extend a design system or translate a single desktop design to any other screen size.